ddmitov/perl-executing-browser/doc/CONSTANTS.md

   If both entry files are present, ``index.html`` takes precedence.
   If ``index.html`` is missing, ``local-server.json`` is used, if available.
   If both entry files are missing, an error message is displayed.

-  Note that entry files pathnames are case sensitive.

   <a name="icon"></a>
 * **Icon:**